kadarakos/blog/_posts/2020-01-06-Day-Plan-for-This-Year.md

 - Have more time for my passion projects.
 - Enable myself to plan for vacations and such better.

+## Weekday strategy
+There are two types of days: one where there is morning workout and then the other when there isn't.
+When there isn't I cook dinner for myself otherwise I buy it or eat what I cooked the day before.
+This also allows me to look forward to either to have a more relaxing morning or evening.
+Also this naturally limits my weed-pill consumption, because I can only have it in the evening on the morning workout days.

 ## Morning

 My morning routine so far comprised of waking up too late, listening to music anyway and going to work.